callumstew/ubuild-jekyll/faqs.md

   heading: Frequently Asked Questions
 - template: faqs-about
   block: faqs-1
-  title: About Covid Collab and the Mass Sci App
+  title: About Covid Collab and the Mass Science App
   faqs:
     - question: Who created the Covid Collab study?
       answer: Covid Collab was created at King's College London by a team of software developers lead by Dr Amos Folarin and data scientists lead by Professor Richard Dobson who founded the open source [RADAR-base platform](https://.radar-base.org).
 Our group based within the Precision Health Informatics Lab [PHIDL](https://phidatalab.org) at the Institute of Psychiatry, Psychology & Neuroscience in King's College London have been involved in several large scale remote data collection projects using wearable, IoT and smartphone sensors.
 Leveraging our experience with mobile health and remote monitoring research with RADAR-base, we developed the Mass Science app to help us collect wearable data and study the CoViD-19 disease and pandemic, this work is non-commercial and is entirely developed at [King's College London](https://kcl.ac.uk).